U.S. city health officials want tighter restrictions on e-cigarettes

 The FDA's proposed rules, which require a health warning on e-cigarettes and ban vending machine sales and free samples, are subject to a public-comment period of 75 days.

-The letter to Hamburg was signed by public health officials from New York, Los Angeles County, Baltimore, Boston, Chicago, Houston, Phoenix, Philadelphia, San Francisco, Seattle, and San Jose, California.
+The letter to Hamburg was signed by public health officials from New York City, Los Angeles County, Baltimore, Boston, Chicago, Houston, Phoenix, Philadelphia, San Francisco, Seattle, and San Jose, California.